jesseduffield/jesseduffield.github.io/_posts/2024-1-3-Encapsulation-Is-Not-Free.md

 ## Encapsulation

 The term _encapsulation_ is one that often gets tossed around alongside _abstraction_ and _data hiding_.
-To get a sense of just how little consensus there among authoritative sources on the difference between these three terms, see [Edward V. Berard's post on the topic](https://www.tonymarston.co.uk/php-mysql/abstraction.txt).
+To get a sense of just how little consensus there among authoritative sources on the differences between these three terms, see [Edward V. Berard's post on the topic](https://www.tonymarston.co.uk/php-mysql/abstraction.txt).
 The post concludes:

 > Like abstraction, the word "encapsulation" can be used to describe either a process or an entity.
 As a process, encapsulation means the